 You bought a copy of QuickBooks at Staples, installed it on your PC or Mac, and you were off and running.
 Nowadays there are more accounting options than ever before, and most of them are cloud-based.

 QuickBooks Online (QBO)

-The online successor to QuickBooks, the #1 selling accounting software of all time.
+The online successor to QuickBooks desktop, the #1 selling accounting software of all time.

 Made by Intuit, the largest and best-known company in the industry (i.e. the Microsoft of accounting).

-QBO comes in four different versions that are designed to offer small businesses an increasing range of features and capabilities: Simple Start, Essentials, Plus, and Advanced.
+QBO comes in four different versions that offer small businesses an increasing range of features and capabilities: Simple Start, Essentials, Plus, and Advanced.

 One of QBO’s biggest strengths is that it integrates seamlessly with Intuit’s other products — including payroll, payment/merchant services, and tax preparation software.
 For small businesses that want to keep all their accounting tools under one roof, this is a big advantage.